szaumoor/ZSTweaks/README.md

 **Component 1000:** Make throwing poisoned daggers slightly more likely to poison enemies

 This component makes these items force a save vs. Death at -2, which makes them more useful and compensates for their rarity.
+This save penalty can be overridden in the configuration file.

 **Component 1002:** Make throwing poisoned daggers slightly less rare

 This component increases the stock of these throwing daggers.
 In BG2, they're only increased in the same stores where they're found.
-There are now exactly 256 poisoned throwing daggers to be bought in the stores, which is slightly above double the amount available in stores by default.
+There are now exactly 356 poisoned throwing daggers to be bought in the stores, which is more than double the amount available in stores by default.
 They're also spread more evenly among stores.

 In BGEE there are none, even though in SoD there are 800 in Waizahb's stock (halfling thieves' guild merchant in Coalition Camp).
 A bunch will also be spread to a few other relevant merchants in the main game:
-- Silence: 40
+- Silence: 48
-- Black Lily: 40
+- Black Lily: 48
-- Ulgoth's Beard innkeeper: 20
+- Ulgoth's Beard innkeeper: 30
-- Thalantyr & Halbazzer (not SoD): 20
+- Thalantyr & Halbazzer (not SoD): 30

+The quantity can be increased or decreased using the configuration file.

 **Component 1130:** Make Bone Blade dagger more special and not just a plain +4 dagger